 Explosions and fires are sometimes not as full-scale as they appear

 You might be surprised to hear that the massive truck or large home you saw burning in that movie probably wasn’t burned down in a full-scale fire on a movie set.
 Instead, to keep fires and explosions contained and safe, pyrotechnicians often create “miniatures,” which are small-scale replicas of whatever object needs to be torched.
 They set the miniature on fire, while the Director of Photography and Cameraman use special angles and lenses to film the burning miniature pyrotechnics in a way that makes it look full-sized.

 Hollywood is trying to go greener with their fires

 Up until a few years ago, fire and bomb explosions were created using an old-school recipe that included lots of chemicals that emitted smoke.
 This, of course, was as bad for human lungs on set as it was for the environment.
 In recent years, Hollywood has teamed up with an unlikely industry — the Army — to develop more environmentally friendly, cleaner-burning movie pyrotechnics.

 CGI has replaced pyrotechnicians on some film sets

 As incredibly advanced technology has permeated through Hollywood, post-production editing, and animation, the film industry has begun using CGI to fulfill some of its explosion-related needs.
 In many modern movies, some of the huge explosions or explosions that occur in space have been created through CGI technology, which stands for Computer-generated imagery.
 While it’s not as fun to think the explosion you’re watching on the big screen didn’t actually occur in real life, it’s a much safer and more environmentally-friendly way to create the optical illusion than a miniature pyrotechnic display.

 Allegiant Fire Protection LLC , delivers exceptional fire protection services to businesses throughout the greater Chicago area.
 Services include the design, installation, and service of fire alarm systems, as well as offsite alarm monitoring.
-The firm’s NICET-certified technicians also inspect and test all life safety systems.
+The firm’s NICET-certified technicians also inspect and test all fire protection systems.
 Allegiant Fire Protection is a privately held firm located in Aurora, IL.
 For more information about our services, call 630-326-7942.